- The PBMS was started 50 years ago by the Nature Conservancy. It is, to our knowledge, the longest running scheme of its kind anywhere in the world.

 - PBMS monitoring and experimental and ecological studies demonstrated adverse effects of organochlorine insecticides (particularly dieldrin and DDT) on predatory bird populations in Britain.

 - Our work contributed to the scientific evidence that led to bans on agricultural use of these insecticides in Britain and elsewhere.
+It also demonstrated the effectiveness of the bans by charting the post-ban decline in dieldrin and DDT residues in eggs and bird bodies.

 How can you help?